Bard (album)

 Bard is the third studio album by the English progressive rock band, Big Big Train.
 It was released in 2002 by Treefrog Records.
-It is the only one of their early albums that the band decided not to re-release, and as such it is currently out-of-print.
+It was the only one of their early albums that the band decided not to re-release and was out-of-print for many years.
+In the autumn of 2024, Gregory Spawton finally announced a new Rob Aubrey re-mix of the album with a bonus live recording of "The Last English King" from a September 2024 concert.
+The remix was released on 21st of March 2025 on CD, LP and digital download.

+The remix was the first collaboration between the two founding members, Gregory Spawnton and Andy Poole, since Poole left the band in 2018.